notetakingforeggs/surfeillanceV2-frontend/README.md

 1. **Run the Back-End**
-  - ensure the backend is running on port 8080 of localhost.
+Ensure the backend is running on port 8080 of localhost.
 See the readme of the other surfeillance v2 repo for clearer instructions

 2. **Run the frontEnd**
-   - please note that there is only funcionality for a selection of surf spot of my choosing (that are convenient for me and friends to attend - broader utility intended in the future)
+Please note that there is only funcionality for a selection of surf spot of my choosing (that are convenient for me and friends to attend - broader utility intended in the future).
+All being well you should be able to interact with the app inside your IDE with your mouse.

 ## <a id = "built-with"></a>  🛠️ Built With